abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Two objects connected with multiple arrows](../02_category/arrows.svg)

-Why that is true is pretty obvious if we go back to set theory for a second.
-(OK, maybe we really *have* to do it from time to time.)
+Why that is true is pretty obvious if we go back to set theory for a second (OK, maybe we really *have* to do it from time to time).
 There are, for example, an infinite number of functions that go from number to boolean, and the fact that they have the same input type and the same output type (or the same *type signature*, as we like to say) does not in any way make them equivalent to one another.

 ![Two sets connected with multiple functions](../02_category/set_arrows.svg)